dilum-randira/Nural_Network_Animation/README.md

 # Neural Network Explorer

-Welcome to **Neural Network Explorer Project**!
-This website showcases three exciting and interactive components:
+Welcome to the **Neural Network Explorer Project**!
+This website is designed to help you **learn about neural networks and programming languages** in an engaging and interactive way.
+It also features a fun neural network animation to visualize how networks process data!
-- A **Neural Network Animation**
-- An **Advanced Calculator**
-- A **Fun Game**

 ---

 ## Features

-### Neural Network Animation
+### Neural Network Learning Tool
-- Visually demonstrates how a neural network processes data.
+- Explains how neural networks work and process data.
+- Interactive and educational for users of all levels, from beginners to advanced learners.
+- Provides a hands-on way to explore the concepts of neural networks.

+### Programming Language Support
+- Learn the basics of different programming languages with practical examples.
+- Offers interactive tutorials to help improve coding skills and programming knowledge.
+- Supports multiple programming languages and explains key concepts.

+### Fun Neural Network Animation
-- Interactive and educational animation that explains key concepts.
+- A fun and educational animation that visualizes the inner workings of neural networks.
-- Smooth and responsive animations optimized for modern browsers.

-### Advanced Calculator
-- Performs complex mathematical calculations including trigonometric, logarithmic, and exponential functions.
+- Helps simplify complex concepts and makes learning enjoyable.
-- User-friendly interface with support for keyboard and mouse inputs.
-- Real-time calculation results with error handling.

-### Game
-- An engaging and entertaining game designed for all ages.
-- Simple controls and intuitive gameplay.
-- Responsive design to work on both desktop and mobile devices.

 ---

 ![image](https://github.com/user-attachments/assets/98a6a748-865d-4d57-adc1-9083f6927933)

 ![image](https://github.com/user-attachments/assets/5f89eac8-acfd-4029-9d71-b1e03474421b)